natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Shimakaze.md

 On top of having one of the best torpedoes, she racks a total of 15 torpedoes she can fire all at once due to her lengthened hull compared to the [[Yugumo (Family)|Yugumo-class]] allowing for heavier quintuple launchers and an extra 3rd torpedo turret due to the added buoyancy.

 {| class="wikitable" style="text-align:center" width="100%"
-! colspan="8" | '''Torpedo Characteristics'''
+! colspan="8" | Torpedo Characteristics
 |-
 !
 Mass (kg) !!
 Maximum speed in water (km/h) !!
 Travel distance (km) !!
 Depth stroke (m) !!
 Arming distance (m) !!
 Explosive type !!
 Explosive mass (kg) !!
 TNT equivalent (kg)
 |-